begli-amanov/vue-monitor/REFLECTING.md

 ```

 - Add Expiring date on Modals.
 DONE!

 - Paginator has rounded corners and table it self don't.
 DONE!

 - Add all necessary Columns to adapt to needs of our firm.
 DONE!

+- When creating new product/license, the width of selects for manufacturer and vendor are dynamic.
+Should be static.
+Was resolved trough: `grid, col-span and gap`.
+Example of it was already on the modal dialog with `price` and `quantity`.
+DONE!

+- FIX the messages that are not appearing, when deleting, editing or saving changes on Licenses.
+The only thing was missing is `<Toast/>` right under the closing tag from `<DataTable></DataTable>`.
+DONE!

 - Preselect on `Select` to show the current status of a License. (optionValue with `const = statuses` was the solution).
-DONE!
+However it has now a bug, when creating a new item, selected status is not saved.
+I've deleted for now `optionValue`.
+Need another solution.

 - Add Comments.

 - While saving new expiry date, table shows an entire date including time.

 - CANNOT register new components!!!

 - Add Filters from the first table.
-- FIX the messages that are not appearing, when deleting, editing or saving changes on Licenses.
-- When creating new product/license, the width of selects for manufacturer and vendor are dynamic.
-Should be static.